By: Sarah Stone

 Ready to travel the world and do good?
-Read this ultimate guide to volunteering abroad so that you have the tools needed to find the right program and travel SMART.
+Read this comprehensive guide to ethical volunteering abroad so that you have the tools needed to find the right organization and make the best impact you can.

 Volunteering abroad is a way to explore the world while helping a community in need.
 Trips might last from a few days all the way to a year or more, and can be close to your home or on another continent.
 You can travel solo, in a group, with your family, or as a couple, and experiences are available for a wide range of backgrounds, from teen trips to professional career breaks.